 The paper appears smooth in some light and textured in others.
 Why is this?

 Because it is handmade, the paper will have texture and surface variation.
 Directional lighting can bring out this surface variation.
 And depending on what type of paint and indigo dyeing I use, the paper's surface may appear smooth in some light and textured in others.
-Also please note that my framed two-dimensional work will have a deckle edge.
+Also please note that many of my framed two-dimensional works will have a deckle edge.
 Pulling each sheet individually with a deckle and frame creates this textured edge.

 I see lines in the paper.
 Why do they only appear in certain areas?